project1teamlim1/firstproject/README.md

 	when age < 60 then '50s'
 	ELSE '60s+'
 	END AS age_group,
-	country_destination, #원하는 컬럼으로 변경
+	signup_method, #원하는 컬럼명
+	case country_destination
+	when 'NDF' then 'NRSV'
+	ELSE 'RSV'
+	END AS reservation,
 	COUNT(1) AS cnt
 FROM train
-GROUP BY 1, 2
+GROUP BY 1, 2, 3
-ORDER BY 1,2
+ORDER BY 1, 2, 3 desc